-29 1 GROTIUS, supra note 3, at 253 ("But it may happen, that in a very large State, the inferior Powers may have Authority granted them to begin a War; which, if so, then the War may be reputed [i.e., reckoned] as made by the Authority of the Sovereign Power: For subdivision had implied authority to defend against invaders or insurrectionists.30 He was not, however, to "rashly to carry the War into an Enemy's Country."31 he that gives to another the Right of doing a Thing, is esteemed the Author of it."
+29 1 GROTIUS, supra note 3, at 253 ("But it may happen, that in a very large State, the inferior Powers may have Authority granted them to begin a War; which, if so, then the War may be reputed [i.e., reckoned] as made by the Authority of the Sovereign Power: For he that gives to another the Right of doing a Thing, is esteemed the Author of it."
 (Italics in original)).